bnema/sclng-backend-test-v1/README.md

 4. Set up a cache to serve data to clients
 5. Serve the data on our /search endpoint
 6. Offer query params to filter the data (language, license, etc.)

+It's important to consider performance and scalability from the start.
+If we have 1 million requests/s on our endpoint, we can't afford to make 1 million requests/s to the GitHub API.
+It's therefore crucial to set up a caching system to serve the same data in our possession to all clients.

 The exercise involves performing an initial fetch to retrieve the 100 latest public GitHub repositories and then, for each of these repositories, retrieve the list of languages used.
 That's a total of 101 requests to be made to the GitHub API each time we want to update the cache.